Undergraduate Admission FAQ

 When are the application deadlines?

 For first-year students, the fall application deadlines are November 1 for Early Action and January 15 for Regular Decision.
+The nursing application deadline is January 15.
 The fall transfer application deadline is January 15.
 The spring application deadline is October 1.
 For a complete application timeline, check out the Apply Now page.

 Does Pepperdine offer interviews as part of the application process?